giacoren6/Pizza-Party-and-Pizza-Love/README.md

   # Meetup Times and Locations section

-  - This sectio will allow the user to see exactly when the meetups will happen, where they will be located with time and maps.
+  - This section will allow the user to see exactly when the meetups will happen, where they will be located with time and maps.
+  - This section have 3 maps with 3 different location easly to the user to find it.
+  - This section have the time of opening and closing to the all 3 restoraunts.

 <img width="1469" alt="Screenshot 2023-10-10 at 14 27 21" src="https://github.com/giacoren6/pizza-party-and-pizza-love/assets/142323106/d41d39d5-0bb3-4622-9c7c-d148c4f14f24">